cschech/CBSD/README.md

 Cf. John Rushby, "The Design and Verification of Secure Systems," Eighth ACM Symposium on Operating System Principles, pp. 12-21, Asilomar, CA, December 1981.
 (ACM Operating Systems Review, Vol. 15, No. 5).

+"[...]
+I shall argue that the problems with conventional systems have their roots in the use of a security kernel which attempts to impose a single security policy over the whole system. "

 # Approximately correct protocol to make reorder_kernel transactional (pseudocode)
 ```
 < foo > denotes a command